Skip to main content

 Suggested Duration

-2-3 hours for a comprehensive guided tour including exterior and accessible interior areas
+Allow 2-3 hours for a comprehensive visit including the grounds and interior spaces

 Getting There